jbbees/Fintech_BC_21/14_Cryptocurrency_FNG_RNN_Analysis/Crypto_Fear_Greed_Analysis.md

 # Bitcoin Fear & Greed Index, LSTM RNN Price Predictor

-This program is building a recurrent neural network (RNN) to predict future Bitcoin prices based on a combination of past prices and crypto sentiment.
+This program is building a recurrent neural network (RNN) to predict future Bitcoin prices based on crypto sentiment.
 We're using time-series BTC price data from the Fear & Greed (FNG) Index of crypto sentiment scores and closing prices.
-We will be building a deep RNN model utilizing long short-term memory (LSTM) architecture within the keras tensorflow feature set, to predict the future closing price of BTC using the past rolling-window of 10 days worth of crypto pricing and the sentiment scores of crypto reported that day.
+We will be building a deep RNN model utilizing long short-term memory (LSTM) architecture within the keras tensorflow feature set, to predict the future closing price of BTC using the past rolling-window of 10 days worth of crypto sentiment scores reported that week.

 ## The Data